-The M.A./Ed.S. program in School Psychology is offered by the Department of Education to prospective school psychologists.
+The M.A./Ed.S. program in school psychology is offered by the Department of Education to prospective school psychologists.
 Experienced professionals who hold a graduate degree in a related field may apply for re-specialization in our Ed.S. only program.
-School psychologists have a vital responsibility in the nation's schools to promote mental health and secure quality education for all children.

 - Students are placed in a school setting for a one day per week pre-practicum during their first year in the program (150 hours minimum).
 In all of our settings, students will consider the effects of systemic disparities and the issues faced by all English Language Learners.